alimoorreza/hrnetv2_sem_seg/README.md

-# semantic segmentation experiments using the annotation samples from Underwater Segmentation v2 Dataset
+# Semantic segmentation experiments using the annotated samples from Underwater Segmentation v2 Dataset
 - HRNetv2

-##**other candidates we could try**
+##**Other models we could try**
 - FCN
 - PSPNet